spencerbeggs/zsh-nvm-pnpm-auto-switch/README.md

 - 🔧 Installs missing Node.js versions automatically when needed
 - 🏠 Special workspace directory integration with optional project listing
 - 😶 Silent operation by default - only shows messages when needed
+- ⚙️ Interactive configuration via command line
+- 🔁 Smart installation/update process that preserves existing settings
+- 📖 Built-in help system with detailed command documentation
+- 🔄 Self-update capability to keep the plugin current
+- 🗑️ Clean uninstallation option to remove all traces of the plugin

 ## Requirements